k98kurz/bluegenes/readme.md

 These estimate how many goroutines should be used for optimization by benchmarking the three types of operations and calculating a ratio.
-(In some cases, the overhead from spinning up goroutines, heap allocation, copying data into callstacks, and using `sync` features is more costly than the `mutate` and `measure_fitness` functions, in which case a sequential optimization will be faster than running the optimization in parallel.)
+(In some cases, the overhead from spinning up goroutines, heap allocation, copying data into callstacks, and using `sync` features is more costly than the `Mutate` and `measure_fitness` functions, in which case a sequential optimization will be faster than running the optimization in parallel.)